microsoft/aurorabp-sample-data/docs/README.md

 - $^*$ The candidate measurements considered varied across protocols and across supine vs seated postures
   - For the auscultatory protocol and supine posture the candidates were all measurements with names starting with "Calibration start"
   - For the auscultatory protocol and seated posture the candidates were all measurements with names starting with "Seated calibration"
-  - For the ambulatory protocol and supine posture the canddiates were measurements named "Supine 1" and "Supine 2"
+  - For the ambulatory protocol and supine posture the candidates were measurements named "Supine 1" and "Supine 2"
-  - For the ambulatory protocol and seated posture, the only candidate was "Sitting arm up" and both baselines are drawn directly from this measurement.
+  - For the ambulatory protocol and seated posture, the only candidate was "Sitting arm up" and both baselines are drawn directly from this measurement

 ---